hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 I was inspired by the story of [*This scientist read a paper every day for 899 days.
 Here’s what she learned*](https://www.natureindex.com/news-blog/this-scientist-read-research-academic-paper-every-day-what-she-learned), so I decided to try it myself: Dedicating half an hour everyday to reading papers.
 {{<end>}}

+## 2020-11-22
+Weng, L., Karsai, M., Perra, N., Menczer, F., & Flammini, A. (2018).
+Attention on weak ties in social and communication networks.
+In *Complex Spreading Phenomena in Social Systems* (pp. 213-228).
+Springer, Cham.

+Many papers on the strength of weak ties do not answer the question of whether weak ties carry **important** or **novel** information.

+To answer this question, we can test whether users pay more attention to information travelled through a weak tie.
+But how can we measure "attention"?
+A reasonable proxy is the number of friends a user has in a social network.

+Result:

+1. Strong tie carry more traffic, confirming that people communication more with close friends.

+PP. 1-12

 ## 2020-11-21
 Centola, D. (2019). *Influential networks.
 Nature human behaviour, 3*(7), 664-665.